 Teenagers know—and those past their teens all too vividly remember—that the teen years can be filled with incredible excitement, pressures, and stress.
 During the teen years, teenagers encounter a host of challenges and life initiations, from an introduction to love (and heartbreak) to the tall order of discovering identity and path in life.
 Sometimes, these stressors build into a pressure cooker, causing teenagers to seek escape in alcohol or drugs.
 Unfortunately, as teen drug or alcohol use increases, tolerance and brain chemistry changes can solidify experimentation into full-blown drug and alcohol addiction.

 Teenagers and Alcohol Addiction

-Teen drug and alcohol addiction have quickly become an epidemic—although not a new one.
+Teen drug and alcohol addiction has quickly become an epidemic—although not a new one.
 Currently, alcohol experimentation occurs during the “tween” years, with most tweens tasting their first alcoholic beverage at an average of 11-13 years old.
 Stunningly, by the time they are 14, 41 percent of teenagers have finished their first drink—making them 500 percent more likely to become develop an alcohol addiction.
-In total, three million teenagers each year are more than experimenting, meeting the clinical criteria for alcoholism.
-Additionally, thousands of teenagers each year die of alcohol-related vehicle accidents before they reach the age of 21.
+Three million teenagers each year are more than experimenting, meeting the clinical criteria for alcoholism.
+Additionally, thousands of teenagers die of alcohol-related vehicle accidents each year before they reach the age of 21.

 Teenagers and Drug Addiction